ClementJ18/pyzork/README.md

 Little pet project idea, simple concept: a library that takes care of the heavy lifting part of text adventures and lets you design away the fun bits.

-Kinda likea game engine if you think about it.
+Kinda like a game engine if you think about it.